 With Viome, you’ll find exactly which foods you should eat to boost the beneficial bacteria and bring balance to your microbial ecosystem.
-Viome’s technology is superior to other tests on the market because it’s able to see what’s actually active.
+Viome’s technology is superior to other tests on the market because it’s able to see what’s active within your system.
 Only with Viome will you know what foods are best for you.

 10. Get outside and play

 Over the past few decades, people have generally moved from the farm to the city.
 This means we don’t come in contact with nature like we used to.
-Generally, we don’t play outside as often and we don’t work on farms.10 Because of this, we come across a fewer microbes.
+Generally, we don’t play outside as often or work on farms.10 Because of this, we come across fewer microbes.

-You can balance this shift by intentionally exposing yourself to a greater variety when you play outside.
-Be sure to schedule hikes, beach time, and get in nature to expand your exposure to different ecosystems – especially when you travel!
+You can balance this shift by intentionally exposing yourself to a greater variety of microbes when you play outside.
+Schedule hikes, beach time, and get out in nature to expand your exposure to different ecosystems – especially when you travel!